dgbsg/Three-stage-model/README.md

 - numpy  1.16.5<=v<=1.23.0
 - scipy v1.7.1
 ## File description
-- "t10.csv" is the SSA result for Model II in article.
+- "SSA_model _II _t10.csv" is the SSA result for Model II in article.
 - "exact_solution_Model_II.nb" is the exact solution for Model II in article.
 - "population_SSA_IV.ipynb" is the population SSA for Model IV in article.
 - "stationary_statistics_Model_III.nb" is the exaction solution for Model III in article.